Oceanic whitetip shark Facts

 Oceanic whitetip shark Physical Description

 More precisely, the female of the species attains a slightly greater overall size than her male counterparts.
 This gender of the intriguing fish reaches an average body length of roughly 12.8 ft (3.9 m).
-These further grow to an average body mass equaling 374.8 lb (170 kg).
+These individuals further grow to an average body mass equaling 374.8 lb (170 kg).

-Males, however, only attain an average length of body measuring about 9.8 ft (3 m).
+Males of the creature, however, only attain an average length of body measuring about 9.8 ft (3 m).
 They do tend to have a slightly stockier build than the females, though.
 Due to this general development, their body mass is an only slightly lighter average of about 368 lb (167 kg).

-Yet it’s the fins of the animal that serve as the source of the common name.
+Yet it’s the fins of the awesome animal that serve as the source of the common name.
 Most of these display a bright white tip.
-Each also presents a mottled pattern among adults, and black in younger specimens.
+Each fish also presents a mottled pattern among adults, and black in younger specimens.
 A patch resembling a saddle somtimes appears between two dorsal fins.

 - Kingdom: Animalia